Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter: Abstract

 \section{Abstract}

-We study differentially private (DP) stochastic optimization (SO) with loss functions whose worst-case Lipschitz parameter over all data points may be extremely large.
+We study differentially private (DP) stochastic optimization (SO) with loss functions whose worst-case Lipschitz parameter over all data points may be extremely large or infinite.
 To date, the vast majority of work on DP SO assumes that the loss is uniformly Lipschitz continuous over data (i.e. stochastic gradients are uniformly bounded over all data points).
 While this assumption is convenient, it often leads to pessimistic excess risk bounds.
-In many practical problems, the worst-case (uniform) Lipschitz parameter of the loss over all data points may be extremely large due to outliers.
+In many practical problems, the worst-case (uniform) Lipschitz parameter of the loss over all data points may be extremely large due to outliers and/or heavy-tailed data.
 In such cases, the error bounds for DP SO, which scale with the worst-case Lipschitz parameter of the loss, are vacuous.
-To address these limitations, this work provides near-optimal excess risk bounds that do not depend on the uniform Lipschitz parameter of the loss.
-Building on a recent line of work~\cite{wx20, klz21}, we assume that stochastic gradients have bounded $k$-th order \textit{moments} for some $k \geq 2$.
+To address these limitations, this work provides improved excess risk bounds that do not depend on the uniform Lipschitz parameter of the loss.
+Building on a recent line of work (Wang et al., 2020; Kamath et al., 2022), we assume that stochastic gradients have bounded $k$-th order \textit{moments} for some $k \geq 2$.
 Compared with works on uniformly Lipschitz DP SO, our excess risk scales with the $k$-th moment bound instead of the uniform Lipschitz parameter of the loss, allowing for significantly faster rates in the presence of outliers and/or heavy-tailed data.

-For \textit{convex} and \textit{strongly convex} loss functions, we provide the first asymptotically \textit{optimal} excess risk bounds (up to a logarithmic factor).
-In contrast to~\cite{wx20, klz21}, our bounds do not require the loss function to be differentiable/smooth.
-We also devise an accelerated algorithm for smooth losses that runs in linear time and has excess risk that is tight in certain practical parameter regimes.
-Additionally, our work is the first to address \textit{non-convex} non-uniformly Lipschitz loss functions satisfying the \textit{Proximal-PL inequality}; this covers some practical machine learning models.
-Our Proximal-PL algorithm has near-optimal excess risk.
+For \textit{smooth} convex and strongly convex loss functions, we provide \textit{linear-time} algorithms with state-of-the-art excess risk.
+We complement our excess risk upper bounds with novel lower bounds.
+In certain parameter regimes, our linear-time excess risk bounds are \textit{minimax optimal}.
+Second, we provide the first algorithm to handle \textit{non-smooth} convex loss functions.
+To do so, we develop novel algorithmic and stability-based proof techniques, which we believe will be useful for future work in obtaining optimal excess risk.
+Finally, our work is the first to address \textit{non-convex} non-uniformly Lipschitz loss functions satisfying the \textit{Proximal-PL inequality}; this covers some practical machine learning models.
+Our Proximal-PL algorithm has \textit{near-optimal} excess risk.